FNsola/Notes/SemB/Operating System/All.md

 - Terminated or completed
   **After execution is completed**
   **The process in context (PCB) is deleted by the OS**
 - Ready
   **The process load into main memory**
   **The process ready to run and wait to get the CPU time for its execution (queue)**
 - Suspend ready
+  **A process with higher priority has to be executed but the main memory is full**
+  **Free memory by moving a lower priority process to suspend ready state**
+  **When main memory becomes available, the process is brought back to the ready state** **Process have problem**
+  **For debugging**
+  **A process execute periodically and suspend while waiting for the next time**
+  **Examine or modify the suspended process or coordinate the activity of various child process**
 - Wait or Blocked
+  **A process requests access to I/O or needs input from the user or needs access to a critical region**
+  **The process goes to the ready state when I/O operation is completed**
 - Suspend wait or Suspend blocked
+  **Similar to suspend ready but uses the process which was performing I/O operation** **The process goes to the suspend ready when I/O operation is completed**
 ![Process State](Image/process-state.png)
 ![Two suspend state](Image/two-suspend-states.png)